Neal Falls: Death and investigation

 Shortly after moving to West Virginia, Falls encountered a sex worker named Heather Saul online and tracked down her address.
 After entering Saul's residence, he held her at gunpoint.
 Saul described the struggle that ensued as follows: "When he strangled me, I grabbed my rake, and when he laid the gun down to get the rake out of my hands, I shot him...
 I grabbed the gun and shot behind me."
 Saul shot Falls in the head, killing him instantly.
 Four sets of handcuffs were retrieved from Falls' body.
-When police officers searched the inside of his car, they allegedly found a machete, axes, knives, a shovel, a sledgehammer, bleach, plastic trash bags, bulletproof vests, clean white socks and underwear.
+When police officers searched the inside of his car, they found a machete, axes, knives, a shovel, a sledgehammer, bleach, plastic trash bags, bulletproof vests, clean white socks and underwear.

 Police linked the objects found, Falls' apparent modus operandi and his previous known locations to the murders and disappearances of women in three states.
 During the eight years he lived in Nevada, from 2003 to 2007, several sex workers disappeared, three of whom were later found dismembered in Nevada, California and Illinois.
 All the missing women, like Saul, advertised their activities on the Internet.
 In 2014, a dozen sex workers had vanished in and around Chillicothe, Ohio, a two-hour drive from Charleston.
 Falls is suspected in these disappearances despite the absence of physical evidence.
 The true scale of Falls' movements and activity remains unknown.

 A list containing the names of six women involved in sex work and their contacts on social networks was found in Falls' pocket, which, according to the prosecutor's office, may have been intended victims.
 However, investigators determined that all of the women were alive and well; five of them were located across West Virginia and the sixth worked in San Diego.
 In 2018, Falls was tested for involvement in the I-70 Killer murders, a series of killings in the Midwestern United States in the spring of 1992.
 Falls' time in Kansas overlapped with a murder that had occurred there, and his appearance corresponded to the suspect's image, but no physical evidence was located to corroborate these speculations.